 Trixie charged again, her horn striking Twilight between the ribs and sinking in deep.
 A small orange pegasus pounced upon Twilight and pulled her mane.
 The violent jerk caused Trixie's horn to tear a long, bloody gash in Twilight's side as she stumbled.

 Luna held her hooves over her head protectively and closed her eyes tightly.
-Something within her reacted, instinctively, or perhaps it was merely all her panicked mind could think to do.
-Her horn flashed with dark flames.
-A memory, an unknown spell from a slip of paper, a desperate last call.
+Something within her reacted instinctively, or perhaps it was merely all her panicked mind could think to do.
+Her horn flared up, surrounded by dark flames.
+A memory of an unknown spell from a slip of paper was all she could reach for and unleash in a desperate last call.

-Luna stood up, leaning against the wall with her broken leg hanging in a painful and unnatural position.
+Luna stood up, leaning against the wall with her broken leg hanging in a painful and unnatural position behind her.
 She cried but focused all her energy on the magic.
 Waves of black flames clashed against the purple inferno.

 Trixie rose back on her hooves.
 Her horn shone with a tangible flame.
 She cried as raw power surged through her veins like a raging flood of fire.
 Her body wracked with pain as a pair of azure wings unfolded protectively over the two terrified fillies holding on for dear life to her legs.

 Ponies from all over Dappleshore were rushing to the site of the crater where once a farm had been.
 Hushed whispers and cries were quickly replaced by reverent silence as the regal figure of Celestia landed gracefully in front of the gathering crowd, flanked by her ever-present royal guard.
 The princess glanced sadly over the ruined land and lowered her head.

 A slight tremor caused a frightened commotion among the gathered ponies.
-The rumbling grew and everypony stared as the ground cracked and shivered, finally bursting open in a flare which, for a brief moment, left the early morning as bright as the day.
+The rumbling grew, and everypony watched as the ground cracked and shivered, finally bursting open in a flare of white light which, for a brief moment, left the early morning as bright as the day.

-“So ends the story of Fillystata, and of Twilight Sparkle's greatest mistake for which she paid the highest price.
-But when I tell this story tonight, it is to tell the truth that you all deserve to hear, and to allow us all to put it behind us.
+“So ends the tale of Fillystata and of Twilight Sparkle's greatest mistake, for which she paid the highest price.
+But when I tell this story tonight it is to tell the truth that you all deserve to hear, and to allow us all to put it behind us.
 Let us not dwell on the evil, or the unfortunate deeds of a lone unicorn driven by forces beyond her control.”

-Trixie lowers her head and every pony in the audience follows.
+Trixie lowers her head, and every pony in the audience follows.
 A deep and extended silence falls over the hall as tiny candles light up in the dark, one for each of the dead.

 Two young ponies rise from the audience and make their way to the stage as the audience applauds solemnly.

-“Another who gave everything to save those she cared about " Trixie turns as Luna walks out from behind the curtain, standing next to Trixie with a sad smile.
+“Another who gave everything to save those she cared about,” Trixie says and turns as Luna walks out from behind the curtain, standing next to Trixie with a sad smile.
 “She just came out of the hospital last night.
 Give her a warm thanks.
-Had it not been for her this tragedy may have been greater still.”
+Had it not been for her, this tragedy may have been greater still.”